fdoblhammer/Machine-Learning-for-Artists/course_modalities.md

 ## Option 1: A custom YOLO Detector

-Create a dataset of one (or multiple different) objects of your choosing you want to detect.
-Try to avoid classes that already exist within the YOLO framework.
+Create a dataset of one or more objects that you want to detect.
+Avoid classes that already exist within the YOLO framework.
 Label your data and train a detector.
-The base mark for a working classification is normally ~800 images per class, but it can be less – if it works reliably.
+The standard requirement for a reliable classification is typically ~800 images per class, though fewer may suffice.

-Hand in your dataset by uploading it to the owncloud folder.
-When you've handed in your work write me an email with a short description of what the classifier should be capable of and where i can find it/what its called.
+Submit your dataset by uploading it to the OwnCloud folder.
+After submitting your work, email me a brief description of the classifier's capabilities and how to access it.

-If I cannot access the to be detected object, add videos of the object, so i can test it properly.
+If I cannot access the object to be detected, add videos of the object so I can test it properly.

 <br>

 ## Option 2: A small (displaced) application

-Hand in documentation of a small project you did with a predifined model.
-For this you could choose either YOLO, DeepFace, MediaPipe, Whisper or combinations.
-This project should critically reflect on the way such algorithm work.
-This could be done through misusing or displacing the algorithms.
+Submit documentation of a small project that you completed using a predefined model.
+You may choose from YOLO, DeepFace, MediaPipe, Whisper, or any combination of these.
+This project should critically reflect on how such algorithms work.
+You could do this by misusing or displacing the algorithms.

-Document your results and upload them to the Owncloud.
-When you've handed in your work write me an email with a short description.
+Document your results and upload them to Owncloud.
+After submitting your work, email me a brief description.

 <br>